5592 Business Manager

 Education: A Bachelor’s degree is required; a bachelor’s degree in accounting or a related field is preferred.
 Specialized training or courses beyond the high school level in bookkeeping or accounting are required.

-Experience: At least 3 years of experience retail accounting or bookkeeping experience is required.
+Experience: At least three years of experience retail accounting or bookeeping experience is required.
 Supervisory experience is required; management experience is preferred.

 Skills: Inventory control skills are required.
 Exceptional aptitude in accounting procedures, data entry skills, the ability to operate a 10-key calculator, and proficiency with word processing, spreadsheet, and database applications is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.